PhilippMayr/NKOS-bibliography/README.md

 * 2014 – at joint TPDL & JCDL, London, England.
 * 2015 – at TPDL, Poznań, Poland.
 * 2016 - at TPDL, Hannover, Germany.
+* 2016 - at Dublin Core, Copenhagen, Denmark.

 Former copies of the pages of the ECDL workshops (2003-2005) could be located in the Internet Archive (see links below).